 How Does PHP Work?

 Apart from the very specific conditions on which the level of care PHP is ascribed, the overall means of treatment very much mimic other levels of care.
 The primary purpose of partial hospitalization for substance abuse is to provide clients rigorous addiction therapy methods to help educate clients on addiction and fortify them against relapse.

 During your PHP treatment, you’ll experience a variety of different therapy methods designed to help you overcome addiction.
 These different therapeutic approaches will address the multiple facets impacting addiction.
 The idea is to find the underlying causes of addiction, work through these issues, and supply alternative healthy coping mechanisms to utilize when faced with challenges.

 Following the full continuum of care, PHP occurs after successful completion of inpatient medical detox (focuses on removing substances from the body and provides medical stabilization) and residential inpatient (begins to start more in-depth therapy while providing clients a safe, separate living environment).
 Partial hospitalization for substance use is intended to continue these therapeutic endeavors, while simultaneously allowing clients more personal freedoms.

 How Long is Partial Hospitalization?

-One of the key defining factors that determines partial hospitalization is the length of time spent in therapy as well as the length of the program.
+One of the key defining factors that determine partial hospitalization is the length of time spent in therapy as well as the length of the program.
 Since PHP for substance abuse is technically considered “outpatient”, less time is spent present in therapy sessions per week.

 The average PHP client will attend therapy sessions for a minimum of 20 hours per week, typically broken into four hours per day, five times per week.
 Partial hospitalization programs are considered “short-term”, intensive programs for addicts and alcoholics.
 They can last anywhere from four to six weeks.